ronyjoseph2412/NIT-Mizoram-Hackathon/README.md

 ## Future Work

 * Complete Integration of Server-Side and Client-Side of the application
+* Responsiveness to be added to the Web-Application
 * The Mobile-application Design is ready and the development process will get started right away.
 * An Integrated Database for both Web-Application and Mobile-Application